Lace (miniseries): Plot

 Employing a private investigator, Lili tracks the payments to her adopted parents to Hortense, and through her, finds out about the three school friends and their pact.
 She knows one of them is her mother.
 Pagan Trelawney is now Lady Swann, a British aristocrat and the wife of a cancer researcher; Judy Hale has become a journalist, war correspondent, and publisher of Lace magazine; while Maxine Pascal is now the Countess de Chazalle, a French socialite.
 Hortense insists to Lili that the child is dead.
-But Lili defiantly proclaims "They'll wish I was.
+But Lili defiantly proclaims, "They'll wish I was.
 They made their schoolgirl pact and sent me to Hell--I'll teach them what I learned there!"
 As she leaves, the revelation proves to be too much for Hortense to bear and she suffers a fatal heart attack and dies.

-After Hortense's funeral, which Maxine, Pagan and Judy all attend and where she witnesses the extent of their estrangement from one another, Lili inveigles herself in the lives of the three women, promising each of them something of value: for Judy, an exclusive interview for her magazine; to Pagan, a very sizable donation to her cancer society charity and for Maxine, to stop dating her son.
+After Hortense's funeral, which Maxine, Pagan and Judy all attend and where she witnesses the extent of their estrangement from one another, Lili inveigles herself in the lives of the three women, promising each of them something of value: for Judy, an exclusive interview for her magazine; to Pagan, a very sizable donation to her cancer society charity; and for Maxine, to stop dating her son.
 But she also intends to ruin them if they do not reveal which of them is her mother.
 She assembles the three and challenges them with the mini-series' most famous line: "Incidentally...which one of you bitches is my mother?"
 The second part of the mini-series is driven largely by flashbacks to the three women's young adulthood, charting their career successes and returning occasionally to the present where all three are in the company of the woman who claims to be the abandoned daughter.
 Lili, at the end of the flashbacks, again tries to force a confession from them, but they still remain silent.
 Infuriated, Lili orders them to leave, but says she intends to keep the promises she made them regardless.
 As she ascends to her bedroom, she shocks the women by revealing the full details of her birth to the trio.

 Later in the hotel bar, Judy, Pagan and Maxine all confirm that Lili was telling the truth and they all humorously agree that she is better than all of them put together.
-Maxine comments that "Well, at least she brought us all back together.
-I missed you - I really did".
+Maxine comments, "Well, at least she brought us all back together.
+I missed you - I really did."
 That last declaration finally repairs their damaged relationship.
 They agree Lili must be told the truth with Judy stating that this time, Lili's real mother is on her own in doing so.

 Lili receives a phone call from the hotel manager, telling her that her mother wants to see her.
 A pair of high heels can be seen walking up the stairs.
-Finally, Judy Hale comes into the room and beckons Lili to come closer.
-Lili slowly rises and walks toward Judy, and the two embrace.
+Finally, Lili's mother comes into the room and beckons her daughter to come closer.
+Lili slowly rises and walks toward Judy Hale, and the two embrace.